DrKamthornTan/stress2/README.md

-# stress2
+# stress
-corrected version demo
+demo for self-care